-As you can probably see, it’s also extremely risky; if the stock doesn’t actually rise above your strike price, you will have lost money.
+As you can probably guess, it’s also extremely risky; if the stock doesn’t actually rise above your strike price, you will have lost money.
 That’s why options trading is really only advisable to experienced traders who have the time and energy to keep abreast of the market and its developments.
-Another thing to keep in mind is that the fees for option trading can be pretty steep as well because you’ll usually want to work with a brokerage that offers tools and market research for making the best option trades.
-Plus, you also have to pay commission and buy the option, which is kind of like a down-payment on the contract.

 Resources for learning to trade options

-Despite the risks, options can be attractive, well, options, for investors looking to add new assets to their portfolio or branch out in their investing strategies.
+Despite the risks, options can be an attractive choice for investors looking to add new assets to their portfolio or branch out in their investing strategies.
 Options do have the potential to deliver high returns, and can be a cost-effective strategy to acquire new stock in a growing business (or to mitigate losses if a stock’s price starts dropping).
 But entering an options trade is not for the unprepared, and it pays to do your homework.